I4-Projektseminar-HHU-2016/seminar-project-xayfuu/README.md

 #### Running the Code

 Once you have installed Android Studio and set it up, you can fork/pull/download the project and open it.
 Next, click on `Run` in the toolbar of Android Studio (the green arrow).
 After that, you will be asked to set up a virtual machine for the android emulator.
 Click on `Create New Emulator`.
-Then from the `Phone` tab, choose `Nexus 5X`, on which the whole project was being emulated.
+Then from the `Phone` tab, choose `3.7" WVGA` (depending on what it is named), on which the whole project was being emulated.
 Click on `Next`.
 Now you have to choose what version of Android you want to emulate.
 For this project, choose and download `Marshmallow` with `API Levl 23`, which is Android 6.0.
 Click on `Next`.
 All you have to do now is give the VM a name and click on `Finish`.
 Click on `Run` again and choose the emulator you just created.
 Android Studio will set up the Virtual Machine and start it whenver it's finished.
 This can take a few minutes.